jlondal/RDA/README.md

 Password =
 ```

-You can access Postgres via any SQL query browsers but we would using pgAdmin 4
+You can access Postgres via any SQL query browsers but we use pgAdmin 4.

 Additional MADLIB and PL/Python can be installed as below